imatag/actor-facebook-scraper/README.md

   * Messenger URL
   * Telephone number
   * Check-ins
-  * All other provided text information, e.g. awards, price range, mission
+  * All other public text information, e.g. awards, price range, mission
-* Fetch businesses from the directory on https://www.facebook.com/biz/directory/
+* Fetch businesses from the Facebook Business directory on https://www.facebook.com/biz/directory/

+## Tutorial and detailed step-by-step guide

+Read our tutorial on [how to use the scraper](https://blog.apify.com/how-to-scrape-facebook-pages-posts-comments-photos-and-more-425ebef352d8).
+It includes screenshots and examples of how to scrape the Apify Facebook Page, along with handy tips and advice on using proxies.

 ## Cost of usage